WHAT HAPPENS IN AN

 If you’re considering an abortion, here are a few things you should know:

 There are several types of abortions depending on what stage you’re at in your pregnancy and what’s legal in your state.

 Most women seeking an early abortion will choose the abortion pill, otherwise known as a chemical abortion.
-This is a set of 2 pills which are taken within 48 hours of each other.
+This is a set of 2 pills that are taken within 48 hours of each other.